grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ### Dropped spans in the distributor

-The distributor has a queue of outgoing spans to the metrics generators.
+The distributor has a queue of outgoing spans to the metrics-generators.
 If that queue is full then the distributor will drop spans before they reach the generator.
 Use the following metric to determine if that is happening:

 ```